mdu42/gimme-aws-creds/README.md

 ```

 ### Authentication to OKTA org through SAML token
-This mode works only for OKTA org which is configured to accept authentication from a third party Identity provider (aka Hub&Spoke or Org2Org if third party Identity Provider is another OKTA org) and only in `appurl` configuration
+This mode works only for OKTA org which is configured to accept authentication from a third party Identity provider (see https://help.okta.com/en/prod/Content/Topics/Security/Identity_Providers.htm for more information) and only in `appurl` configuration

 To be able to authenticate you need to use the `-i` flag and provide from `stdin` a json containing the SAML token and the target Url, eg: `echo '{"SAMLResponse":"XXXXXXXX", "TargetUrl": "https://yourorg.okta-emea.com/sso/saml2/XXXXXXXXXXX"}' | gimme-aws-creds --profile myprofile -i`